For exclusive access to all our stories, including sequences, teacher tips, video classes, and more, join Outside+ today.

 Offer outside presentations.
 A great way to become known in your community is to offer guest lectures on health and fitness topics at local events or gatherings.
 Invite interested attendees to your facility for a complimentary assessment or consultation.

 Get advice.
 There is no better way to understand what works and what doesn’t than to ask your fellow successful training peers.
 A colleague or co-worker can offer tried-and-true guidance that will save you time and effort.

 Steps for Continued Success.
 Much of the first year or so of work as a PFT involves enhancing your skillset and experience levels.
 Ideally, by this time confidence levels will have improved and you may have developed a better idea of where you want your career to take you.
 For instance, you learned that you have a significant interest in working with athletes.
 What steps must you take to become a specialist in this area?

 Most experts agree that specialization—or finding your niche—comes with experience, but is also a necessity for success.
 As the saying goes, it is difficult to succeed when you are a Jack-of-all-trades but an expert at none.
 When you’ve determined which population you are more successful in working with, seek out continuing-education experiences to enhance your knowledge.
 Many certifying bodies offer niche certifications for all types of groups, from older adults to athletes.
 You can then market yourself as a specialist in the area that will attract your desired population.

-To learn more about the role of ongoing education and specialization in a successful careers, read “Staying in the Fitness Game.”
+To learn more about the role of ongoing education and specialization in a successful career, read “Staying in the Fitness Game.”

 The most successful fitness professionals have their hands in a variety of pots.
-Some offer boot-camp classes or small group-training sessions.
-Others are regular contributors for various local and national publications.
+Some offer boot-camp classes or small group training sessions.
+Others are regular contributors to various local and national publications.